brokenlyre/Polymathist.me/content/implementing-pelican.md

 ## Let's roll out!
 <!-- PELICAN_BEGIN_SUMMARY -->
 I had already mentioned [here](./rebuilding-web-presence.html) that I would write about the process of rolling out this website via [Pelican](https://blog.getpelican.com/) and [github pages](https://pages.github.com/).
 Instead of trying to recollect how I did it for this website, I am going to go ahead a start cataloging what I do to get one of my other properties up and running.
-There will definitely be one thing that's a little different based on the folder structure needed within the appropriate repository on github, but I will be sure to highlight that difference and note that it will be useful for others to consider.
+There will definitely be one thing that's a little different based on the folder structure (or branch structure) needed within the appropriate repository on github, but I will be sure to highlight that difference and note that it will be useful for others to consider.
 <!-- PELICAN_END_SUMMARY -->

 ## Get Pelican